Converting a Foreign Driver's Licence in Ireland

 Step 3 – Submit your application to NDLS

-You can start the application process if you are eligible and have all the documents required for converting a foreign driver's licence in Ireland.
+You can start the application process if you are eligible and have all the documents required to convert a foreign driver's licence in Ireland.
 Here are the two options

 Exchange for an international driving licence online